 The AFEPA summer school is one of the highlights of the programme.
 Every year in July/August all participants in the AFEPA programme meet at one of the partner universities for the AFEPA summer school.
-For all students this is the only occasion to meet all other students and academics involved in the programme, as due to the fact that students spend their two years in the programme at different universities, many of them do not meet on other occasions.
+For all students this is the only occasion to meet all other students and academics involved in the programme.

 One week of the summer school is devoted to a 3 to 4 day workshop on a particular topic of agricultural economics.
 Throughout the summer school, social events and field trips are organized for the participants.
 The second week (length is depending on the amount of students in the programme) consists of student presentations:

-First year students have a opportunity to present their Master’s thesis proposal.
+- First year students have the opportunity to present their Master’s thesis proposal.

-Second year students are asked to defend their completed Master’s thesis in a 20-30 minutes presentation and then face the questions by the professors in the room.
-Depending on where students spend their second year, this defence may be seen as the official defence, which means that the grade obtained will be included in the total grade the student obtains for the master’s thesis.
+- Second year students are asked to defend their completed Master’s thesis in a 20-30 minutes presentation and then face the questions by the professors in the room.
+Note: Depending on where students spent their second year, this defense may be seen as the official defense, which means that the grade obtained will be included in the total grade the student obtains for the master’s thesis.

 Each summer school is worth 3 ECTS credits.
 Thus, the two summer schools (first and second year) account for 6 ECTS credits out of the 120 ECTS credit total for the master’s degree.

 |2018||Rende, Italy||Quasi-experimental methods in agricultural, food and environmental policy analysis (July 16-20, 2018)

 Rosanna Nisticò (University of Calabria), Donato Romano (University of Florence), Paolo Sckokai (Università Cattolica del Sacro Cuore), Luca Salvatici, (Roma Tre University)

 |2017||Barcelona, Spain||Perspectives on International Agriculture and Rural Development (July 24-27, 2017)